rtaylor034/axbind_2/README.md

 # AxBind

-> Dotfile management for the indecicive.
+> Dotfile management for the indecisive.

-## Install
+#### Install

-*Eventually will have binary/package posted, but as of right now `axbind` must be built from source*
+*Eventually will have binary/package posted, but as of right now `axbind` must be built from source.*

 ## Description